adaltas/node-csv-docs/src/md/generate/options.md

 All options are optional.
 All the options from the [Node.js Stream Writable](https://nodejs.org/api/stream.html#stream_constructor_new_stream_writable_options) are supported and passed as is.

 All options accept both the underscore and camel case forms.
-Thus, `row_delimiter` and `rowDelimiter` are equivalent.
+Thus, `record_delimiter` and `recordDelimiter` are equivalent.
 For the sake of clarity, we listed Node.js native options in the camel case form while library specific options are listed in the underscore form.

 ## Available options